Plugin v1.5

 Community Threat Feeds

 When enabled, SecureWP downloads and maintains a consolidated IP blocklist from crowd-sourced threat intelligence, aggregated from multiple sources including Spamhaus.
 The feed is refreshed automatically every 6 hours and supports up to 10,000 entries (individual IPs and CIDR ranges).
 Matching IPs are blocked with a 429 response before any other request processing.
-Enable from Firewall > Builder.
+Enable it from Firewall > Protection.

 Country Blocking (GeoIP)